Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Algorithm and Guarantees

 Component (ii) of our algorithm is particularly interesting.
 Indeed, our algorithm makes predictions in a surprisingly simple and straightforward way: it always picks the greedy predictor and directly applies it on contexts without any modification --- that is, in terms of making predictions, the algorithm is fully greedy.
 This seems to contradict the conventional idea that greedy-prediction-based algorithms are typically sub-optimal (e.g., \citealt{langford2008epoch}), and is in sharp contrast to previous elimination-based algorithms (e.g., \citealt{dudik2011efficient,agarwal2012contextual}) and confidence-bounds-based algorithms (e.g., \citealt{abbasi2011improved,chu2011contextual}) ubiquitous in the bandit literature, which spend a lot of efforts and computation resources maintaining complex confidence intervals, version spaces, or distributions over predictors.
-Even when one compares our algorithm's prediction strategy with \cite{abe1999associative} and \cite{foster2020beyond} which share some common features on how to select actions after predictions are made, one can find that neither of them trust greedy predictors: \cite{abe1999associative} appeal to the ``Widrow-Hofff predictor'' (equivalent to an online gradient descent oracle) and \cite{foster2020beyond} appeal to a general online regression oracle.
-Both of their analysis critically relies on the \textit{online} nature of their oracles, i.e., the oracles can efficiently minimize regret against an adaptive adversary --- essentially, this means that a majority of the heavy lifting regarding exploration-exploitation trade-offs are taken care by the online oracles, not the algorithms.
-Seemingly counter-intuitive, we claim that making ``naive'' greedy predictions is sufficient for optimal contextual bandit learning, which means that our oracle does not care about exploration-exploitation trade-offs at all.
+Even when one thinks about the algorithms of \cite{abe1999associative} and \cite{foster2020beyond} which are similar to ours, one can find that they appeal to more robust predictors: \cite{abe1999associative} appeal to the ``Widrow-Hofff predictor'' (equivalent to an online gradient descent oracle) and \cite{foster2020beyond} appeal to a general online regression oracle.
+Both of their analysis critically relies on the \textit{online} nature of their oracles, i.e., the oracles can efficiently minimize regret against an adaptive adversary --- essentially, this means that a portion of the heavy lifting regarding the exploration-exploitation trade-off is taken care of by the online oracles, not the algorithms.
+While seemingly counter-intuitive, we claim that making ``naive'' greedy predictions is sufficient for optimal contextual bandit learning, which means that our oracle does not care about the exploration-exploitation trade-off at all.
 This surprising finding suggests that a rigorous analysis of our algorithm should contain some new ideas beyond existing bandit literature.
 Indeed, we will provide a quite interesting analysis of our algorithm in \S\ref{sec:analysis}, which seem to be conceptually novel.